 NOTE: If you have only one Raspberry Pi then you properly skip this step, this step is all about adding more machines or Raspberry Pi in your k3s cluster.

-- Now you need a master token from your first node or Raspberry Pi, execute the following command.
+- Now you need a master token from your first node or Raspberry Pi, and execute the following command.

 $ sudo cat /var/lib/rancher/k3s/server/node-token